KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 ## News:

+### Feb 9th '23

+- Since I had used up ALL of the GPIO pins, I decided to put one of my MCP23017s to use.
+I chained them to the 3 DACs, so I have 8 GPIO pins free for eventual switcheroo or controleroo.

 ### Feb 8th '23

 - Reconfigured GPIO stuff and switched GPIOs with DACs - let's see if I can get this right with analogWriteFrequency and the right bit number.
 May have to switch again if this fails.